mlflow.models

 """

-The ``prediction`` column contains the predictions made by the model.
+column.
+The ``prediction`` column contains the predictions made by the

-The ``target`` column contains the corresponding labels to the predictions made
+model.
+The ``target`` column contains the corresponding labels to the

 A dictionary containing the metrics calculated by the default evaluator.

-the metrics.
-Refer to the DefaultEvaluator behavior section for what metrics
+values of the metrics.
+Refer to the DefaultEvaluator behavior section

-will be returned based on the type of model (i.e. classifier or regressor).
+for what metrics will be returned based on the type of model (i.e.

-temporarily store produced artifacts.
-The directory will be deleted after the
+function to temporarily store produced artifacts.
+The directory will be

 A dictionary that maps artifact names to artifact objects